-Fast forward to my first real job in marketing, I still found myself occasionally taking these drugs to help with focus and getting work done.
+Fast forward to my first real job in marketing, I still found myself occasionally taking prescription drugs like this one from EU Meds to help with focus and getting work done.
 I quickly learned that while it would help me focus on one menial task for a decent amount of time, it totally killed my creativity.
 I feel like I became a less curious person, and feeling the temporary loss of this quality was scary for me.

 A More Natural Solution for Focus

 Having grown up with parents who fully believed in holistic medicine, including ayurvedic remedies (derived from the power of herbs and roots), I began to experiment with natural remedies to improve my concentration and focus.
 And guess what?
 Over time I discovered a plethora of natural remedies that work better for me than prescribed medicine.
 I’m able to stay more concentrated for longer, without these supplements killing my creativity or causing me mental burnout at the end of the day.
 In fact, I’ve found that many of them to be helpful with mental clarity, sometimes even increasing motivation and creativity.
 I hope to share a few of these with you.